-- ✓ The Organic Center supports the subcommittee's proposed 2020 Research Priorities.
-The proposed priorities are in line with the needs of the organic industry, and will serve as an important resource to guide The Center's research priorities and project development. - ✓ Based on feedback we've received during our own outreach efforts, we would also like to suggest that the areas of soil health, protection of organic farmers from chemical contaminants, comparisons of pesticide, antibiotic, and synthetic growth hormone residues in organic and conventional products, and alternatives to conventional celery powder for curing organic meat be considered for inclusion in the 2020 Research Priorities.
+- ✓ The Organic Center supports the subcommittee's proposed Fall 2020 Research Priorities.
+The proposed priorities are in line with the needs of the organic community, and will serve as an important resource to guide The Organic Center's research priority focus and project development. - ✓ Based on feedback we've received during our own outreach efforts, we would also like to suggest that the areas of benefits and risks of livestock integration into crop rotations, nutritional value of organic animal products (such as dairy, meat, and eggs), protection of organic farmers from chemical contaminants, comparisons of pesticide, antibiotic, and synthetic growth hormone residues in organic and conventional products, and alternatives to conventional celery powder for curing organic meat be considered for inclusion in the Fall 2020 Research Priorities.